Ficool

 Tar glanced down at her, eyes half-lidded and ears twitching slightly, and then looked back out across the field, utterly content.

 Valen and Luken watched from a short distance away, both leaning on the remnants of a broken wagon.
-Elira stood nearby, her eyes flicking between the trio and the larger figures around them with a sense of growing curiosity.
+Elira stood nearby, eyes moving between the group and the larger figures around them.

-"That thing has got a sense of humor," Valen muttered under his breath.
+"That thing has got a sense of humor," Valen muttered.
 "Never thought I would say that about a Minotaur."

 Then Tar did something that made everyone pause.
-He looked up, took a deep breath, hissed through his nostrils, then he let out a low and distinct call.
-A deep-chested sound that was not quite a word but was unmistakably directed at Thal.
-It was not loud.
-Was not a shout.
+He looked up, took a deep breath, and let out a low and distinct call — a deep-chested sound that was not quite a word but was unmistakably directed at Thal.
+Not loud.
+Not a shout.
 But Thal heard it.

-Even from across the clearing, standing halfway behind the edge of broken ruins, his head turned slightly, just enough to reveal one golden eye beneath the short curtain of his dark hair.
+Even from across the clearing, standing halfway behind the edge of broken ruins, his head turned slightly — just enough to reveal one golden eye beneath the short curtain of his dark hair.
 That singular eye locked onto Tar for a heartbeat.
-Then nothing.
-He turned away and walked on.
-No nod, no call back, no shift in pace.
-Just a calm departure, as if the sound meant nothing.

 Nyra frowned.
 "That is odd."

-Valen stepped up now, arms crossed.
+Valen stepped up, arms crossed.
 "He never ignores Tar.
 Tar grunts, Thal listens.
 Tar points, Thal goes."

-Elira blinked, glancing between them.
+Elira glanced between them.
 "You all say that like it is normal."

 "It is," Nyra replied.
 "Well, normally."

-Tar was still watching where Thal had vanished behind the smoke-veiled tree line, his ears slightly drawn back.
+Tar was still watching the place where Thal had vanished behind the smoke-veiled tree line, his ears slightly drawn back.
 He did not seem hurt.
-Elira saw no tension in his massive shoulders, no wounded posture.
+No tension in his massive shoulders.
+No wounded posture.
 Just awareness.
 His tail had stopped flicking.

 Luken looked to Nyra, then back to the horizon.
 "He heard him.
 You saw it too.
 But he did not come."